smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 Since OpCon introduced the Windows (MSLSAM) job sub-type of a File Arrival job, a new standard was established for integrating file watching directly into OpCon schedules.
 This replaced many of the functions of the older, separate File Watcher service of the OpCon Windows Resource Monitor -- although there were certain services provided by the File Watcher that are still being replaced as the Windows job sub-type model evolves.

 Now the OpCon (version 17.1 and newer) IBM i job master record supports a separate job sub-type called "File Arrival" which makes it easier to configure file watching for IBM i, instead of using the IBM i "Batch Job" sub-type and typing in all the CHK* command parameters.
-The new Enterprise Manager (EM) panel that appears for File Arrival jobs makes it easy to configure this type of job with many different options.
+The new OpCon User Interface (EM) panel that appears for File Arrival jobs makes it easy to configure this type of job with many different options.
 TheUser Interfacepanel is actually supported by the IBM i Agent using its native CHKFILE and CHKIFSFIL commands.
 In addition, the Variables Tab of the IBM i job master record supports any of the command parameter keywords, so that the entire range of Agent command capabilities are available to OpCon User Interface users.

 Both of the commands also support an off-line execution mode for use either as a pre-test of file watching concepts, or as a production command that might be useful in some of the IBM i LSAM automation tools, such as Multi-Step Job scripts or as part of a collection of Captured Data Response Rules (which support Operator Replay, Message Management and the SCANSPLF utility).
 The command parameter OPCONJOB(N) is used to disable OpCon communication functions, such as reporting a job completion status, when the commands are used in their stand-alone mode.